Dorset Moon featuring Luke Jerram's Museum of the Moon

 A short performance of collective drawing made by audience participation, Pledge is inspired by Neil Armstrong’s iconic words as the artist wearing hobnail boots takes repetitive small steps to crush Dorset lump charcoal into fine dust then pledging to reduce their carbon footprint before taking a giant leap onto an adjacent canvas and inviting the audience to follow suit.
 The total performance lasts one hour 57 minutes, the duration of the first moonwalk.

-Visit the dedicated Dorset Moon website for all the latest moon events and news - https://dorsetmoon.com/
+Visit the dedicated Dorset Moon website - https://dorsetmoon.com/

 Set in extraordinary locations that merited further exploration